-This is a guest post by James Drummondo of FINTASTIC ADVENTURES de ECUADOR Fishing Excursions.
+This is a post by James Drummondo of FINTASTIC ADVENTURES de ECUADOR Fishing Excursions.
 Learn more about James in the author bio at the end of the post.

 So, just what is the fishing like in Ecuador?
 The country of Ecuador is divided into four geographical regions: